tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 #### Canonicalized resource

 The `canonicalizedresouce` portion of the string is a canonical path to the signed resource.
 It must include the Blob service endpoint and the resource name, and must be URL-decoded.
-The name of a blob must include its container.
+A blob path must include its container.
+A directory path must include the number of subdirectories corresponding to the `sdd` parameter.
 The following examples show how to construct the `canonicalizedresource` portion of the string, depending on the type of resource.

 ##### Container example (Azure Blob Store)